Cosmic string bursts in LISA: Discussion

 We have assessed the capability of the most recent configuration of LISA to detect GW bursts originating from the cosmic string cusps.
 We have confirmed the validity of the "frozen" LISA approximation (\cref{Xstat}) by comparing the results with the full LISA response calculations.

 As such, this work completes previous analysis of GW signals from cosmic strings that focused mainly on the stochastic GW background or on bursts in the LIGO frequency band.
-Whereas the stochastic GW background from strings will be detectable with LISA for $G\mu \gtrsim 10^{-17}$ \cite{Auclair:2019wcv}, we have shown that only the GW bursts from the strings with tension $G\mu \gtrsim 10^{-11}$-$10^{-12}$ could be detected with SNR above 20.
+Whereas the stochastic GW background from strings will be detectable with LISA for $G\mu \gtrsim 10^{-17}$ \cite{Auclair:2019wcv}, we have shown that the GW bursts from the strings with tension $G\mu \gtrsim 10^{-11}$-$10^{-12}$ could be detected with SNR above 20. {The detection of individual bursts from cosmic strings opens up the opportunity of obtaining the sky-localization of the emitting cosmic string loop~\cite{ShapiroKey:2008ckh} and of complementing other detection methods, such as gravitational microlensing~\cite{Kuijken:2007ma,Bloomfield:2013jka} or electromagnetic counterparts~\cite{Jones-Smith:2009adx,Steer:2010jk}.}

 However, we should say that this is not a fair comparison.
 In order to detect the stochastic GW signal, we need to detect and accurately characterize (to minimize the residuals) all resolvable signals.
 This is quite a challenging task.
 On other hand, we need to confirm by a more detailed study the SNR threshold for a reliable detection of astrophysical GW bursts.
 This threshold will also depend on our abilities to disentangle GW bursts from the instrumental and environmental glitches (noise artifacts).
 Some preliminary study was already done in this direction \cite{PhysRevD.99.024019, bayle:tel-03120731} which use the different way glitches and GW signals impact the TDI.